Women's National Basketball Association: Salaries, rosters, and collective bargaining

 The decision of superstar Diana Taurasi to sit out the 2015 WNBA season was seen by some in the media as a harbinger of salary-related troubles in the future.
 The Russian club for which she was playing at the time, UMMC Ekaterinburg, offered her a bonus well over the league's maximum player salary to sit out that season.
 Taurasi accepted, largely because she had not had an offseason since playing college basketball more than a decade earlier.
 Such offers have often been made to star American players, including Taurasi herself, but none were accepted until Taurasi did so in 2015.

-A more recent incident that led to widespread media comment on the WNBA's salary structure was the torn Achilles suffered by reigning WNBA MVP Breanna Stewart while playing for another Russian side, Dynamo Kursk, in the 2019 EuroLeague Women final.
+Another incident that led to widespread media comment on the WNBA's salary structure was the torn Achilles suffered by reigning WNBA MVP Breanna Stewart while playing for another Russian side, Dynamo Kursk, in the 2019 EuroLeague Women final.
 The injury came at a time when the WNBA and its players' union were preparing to negotiate a new collective bargaining agreement, following the union's announcement in November 2018 that it would opt out of the current CBA after the 2019 season.
-With overseas leagues offering much higher salaries to many players than the WNBA currently provides, roughly 70% of the league's players go overseas in any given season.
+With overseas leagues offering higher salaries than the WNBA, roughly 70% of the league's players go overseas in any given season.
 While these players do not necessarily play as many games as NBA players do in their seasons, even participants in the NBA Finals get several months of rest in the offseason, something not available for WNBA players who also play overseas.
 In a story on the ramifications of Stewart's injury, Michael Voepel of ESPN had this to say about the lead-in to the injury:

 For Stewart, her 2018 went like this: playing in China, brief time off, WNBA season, World Cup in the Canary Islands, brief time off, playing in Russia.
 She hasn't had significant recovery time since before her senior season at UConn.
 Now, she'll have time away from playing but while going through rehab and physical therapy.

-The current CBA, which took effect in 2020, significantly increased minimum and maximum salaries.
+The CBA that took effect in 2020 significantly increased minimum and maximum salaries.
 The minimum league salary in 2020 was $57,000 for players with less than three years of experience, and $68,000 otherwise.
 For most players, the 2020 maximum salary was $185,000; players who met specified criteria for league service had a maximum of $215,000.
+In 2026, a new seven-year deal was announced, in which the maximum salary per player became $1.4M and the minimum salary became $270,000–$300,000, depending on tenure.

 WNBA players are awarded bonuses for certain achievements.
 Some of the bonuses given by the league (amount is per player), from 2020 to 2027 (the duration of the current CBA):

 WNBA champion: $11,356; Runner-up: $5,678; Most Valuable Player: $15,450; All-WNBA First Team member: $10,300; and All-Star Game participant: $2,575.
 These were only modest increases from amounts provided before 2020.